scality/spark/ansible/Readme.md

 * Use an SSH Agent with the SSH key added that can connect to the inventory host in the `[staging]` group
-* Set the REGISTRY_USER variable to match a ghcr.io API user
+* Set the REGISTRY_USER variable to your GitHub username.
 * Set the REGISTRY_PASSWORD variable to matching API password

 When using docker set environment variables in all upper case.
 Inside the